What online system is used?

 What are the admission requirements?

-Generally, applicants must have completed a high school diploma and must also have prerequisite courses in English, Biology, Chemistry, and Mathematics.
+Generally, applicants must have completed a high school diploma and must also have prerequisite courses in senior high school math, english and two of: chemistry, biology and physics.
 International applicants may also have to present a test of English language proficiency.
 Preference will be given to applicants with the strongest qualifications, and complete admission information is available on the Bachelor of Health Sciences website.

 Is it possible to take on-campus courses in addition to the online courses?